 Nanotechnology Undergraduate Education (NSF-NUE) in Engineering

-The Research Office, Incentive Funds Program is requesting Letters of Intent for the National Science Foundation (NSF) – Nanotechnology Undergraduate Education (NSF-NUE) in Engineering program.
+The Research Office, Office for Research Development is requesting letters of intent for the National Science Foundation (NSF) – Nanotechnology Undergraduate Education (NSF-NUE) in Engineering program.

 Limit Summary: Only one proposal may be submitted by a US academic institution, College/Department of Engineering or College/Department of Engineering Technology as the lead institution.

 The proposals will need to be screened within the College of Engineering.
-If there are multiple proposals we ask that Dean Woods determine which proposal will represent the college and Oregon State University for submission to NSF by the full proposal deadline of May 22, 2013.
-Please let Debbie Delmore in the Research Office know who will be submitting a proposal to NSF as soon as the decision is made.
+If there are multiple proposals we ask that Dean Ashford determine which proposal will represent the college and Oregon State University for submission to NSF by the full proposal deadline of May 27, 2014.

 Guidance for preparation of societal, ethical, economic and/or environmental issues relevant to nanotechnology focused letter of intent to the Research Office: